When do babies clap, wave, and point for the first time?

 When do babies point?

-Ways to encourage baby to clap, wave, and point?
+4 tips to encourage your baby to clap, wave, and point

 Tip #1: Model gestures for your baby